salvq/presence-detection/README.md

 **2. Bluetooth adapter**

-Test whether your device has bluetooth enabled and can discover near by devices, try execute following codes.
-If you found similar results as below, you are ready from Hardware and driver perspective.
+Test whether your device has bluetooth enabled and can discover near by devices, try execute below commands.
+If you found similar results as below, you are ready from hardware and driver perspective, otherwise need to troubleshoot before continue.
+This docker relies on working Bluetooth hardware and software.

 ```
 $ hciconfig